RECreemers/Final-for-CS5001/README.md

 I'm also proud of the idea to have 2 fruits with different colors and sounds, to mix it up.
 For playing, I split the randomness to 95% red, 5% golden apple, which is better for gameplay but for testing, it will be a bit annoying to have it pop up.
 You can change it in the __init__ of the fruit class under "fruit_weights" if it is bothering you!

 ## Guide
-There will be 2 zipped files, "Rachel's Snake Game PC" and "Rachel's Snake Game Windows".
+There are 2 zipped files, "Rachel's Snake Game PC" and "Rachel's Snake Game Windows".
 Download the zipped file for the system you are running.
-Unzip the file and look for "Rachel's Snake Game" as either an exe or exec dependind.
+Unzip the file and look for "Rachel's Snake Game" as either an exe or exec depending.
 Double click and you should be good to go!

 ## Installation Instructions
 In the terminal, you have to `pip install pygame` and have python downloaded from the internet to run it.